EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 Sometimes a legend does not work in your favour, so you need to do some magic.

 #### Map 2 - Overall Change in Temperature
-In this instance, the raster styling is 'Discrete' and therefor returns a legend such as this:
+In this instance, the raster styling is 'Discrete' and therefore returns a legend such as this:
 ![legend-discrete](../media/legend-discrete.png)

-But we want to put in a ramp here, it the product was more technical, then we may spend the time in amending it through the size of the symbol and cutting out the spaces between the symbols and removing the black outline.
+But we want to put in a ramp here, if the product was more technical, then we may spend the time in amending it through the size of the symbol and cutting out the spaces between the symbols and removing the black outline.
 But, I want you to learn how to approach a problem like this by using a proxy.

 > - Switch back to the `Map Canvas`, under the 2 Map group, dupliate the data and call it 'legend'
 > - Change the Interpolation to 'Linear'